 Industrial animal agriculture represents a global crisis, and a complex problem to solve.
-It is well understood as the single largest contributor to global warming after fossil fuels, and uses more arable land than any other industry on planet Earth.
-But without a profound shift in the market, this is unlikely to get any better, that is why Ecovative's Mycelium Foundry is making a mission of shifting the market.
+It is well understood as the single largest contributor to global warming after fossil fuels, using more arable land than any other industry on planet Earth.
+Without a profound shift in the ways people make what we use and consume, this is unlikely to get any better.
+That is why Ecovative's Mycelium Foundry is making a mission of transforming the market for material goods.

-Two years of research and testing went into developing the perfect slice of mycelium bacon, what we call the Forager's Secret.
-When it comes to bacon, flavor is key, and MyBacon brings it home with a perfect balance of savory umami and crispy texture.
-Even better, they contain all 9 essential amino acids, for a complete source of protein that, by the way, also happens to be allergen-free.
+Two years of research and testing went into developing the perfect slice of mycelium bacon.
+When it comes to bacon, flavor is key, and MyBacon brings it home with a perfect balance of savory umami and familiar, crispy texture.
+Even better, each slice contains all 9 essential amino acids, for a complete source of protein that, by the way, also happens to be allergen-free.